BenGhad/BenGhad/README.md

 ## Hi there 👋

-Todo make this look nice and formal but i have at least a week so no rush Todo be born 20 years earlier and do a myspace page instead and probably invest in bitcoin or something
+Todo make this look nice and formal but i have at least ~~a week~~ 3 weeks so no rush Todo be born 20 years earlier and do a myspace page instead and probably invest in bitcoin or something

 Work Experience: